 For higher education students, this trend has two major implications:

-The UAE’s national strategy makes it clear: AI is not just a subject, it is a foundation for the future workforce.
+The UAE’s national strategy makes it clear: AI is not just a subject; it is a foundation for the future workforce.

 The growth of private universities in the UAE has created more opportunities for students seeking specialised programmes and flexible study options.
 These institutions often emphasise industry connections and employability, bridging the gap between academic learning and real-world skills.